- Dockerfile 100%

 /pr workflow

 gh, GitLab →glab, Gitea/Forgejo →tea, Bitbucket / unknown → manual.
 Covers self-hosted via existing CLI logins or env vars (GITEA_SERVER_URL+GITEA_SERVER_TOKEN,GH_HOST+GH_TOKEN,GITLAB_HOST+GITLAB_TOKEN). - Check for an existing PR/MR — if one is already open for the branch, surface its URL and stop instead of creating a duplicate.
+Skipped when the branch isn't on the remote yet (nothing to duplicate).

 Safety rules built in